grongierisc/iris-fhirsqlbuilder/README.md

 misc/ExportFHIRtoSQL.json

-Click on Import Projections.
+Click on `Import Projections`.

-Then click on Import.
+Then click on `Import`.

 [ImportProjections](misc/img/ImportProjections.png)

-Select your analysis and click on Import.
+Select your analysis and click on `Import`.

-If you want to see the projections, click on Edit Projections.
+If you want to see the projections, click on `Edit Projections`.

 [EditProjections](misc/img/EditProjections.png)